 - phenols, which are a type of antioxidant

 - saponins, which have soap-like properties and can act as a cleanser

 In the United States, the Food and Drug Administration (FDA) has approved the use of colloidal oatmeal as an over-the-counter skin care product.

-People can try applying oatmeal to their skin to help with a variety of different issues.
-It is worth noting that many of the studies mentioned below involve small numbers of participants, and so their results may not be as reliable as larger studies.
+People can try applying oatmeal to their skin to help with various issues.
+It is worth noting that many of the studies involve small numbers of participants, so their results may not be as reliable as in larger studies.

 Colloidal oatmeal may be helpful for the following conditions: